 You can, however, set the program to save your workbooks automatically at short intervals in time.
 This you can do in the following section of the file “…Jedox Suite\core\config.xml (Windows)” or “…/core-Linux-i686/etc/config.xml” (Linux):

 The value 900 specifies that every 900 seconds (i.e., 15 minutes) all opened workbooks will be saved automatically.
 Keeping processing power in mind, you should not enter a value smaller than 60.

 After saving your changes in the file “config.xml”, restart the JedoxSuiteCoreService.

 The autosave files are handled as follows:

 - If a user explicitly closes a workbook for which autosave files exist without saving, the autosave files created in this user’s current session are removed.

 - If a workbook is saved, all autosave files for this workbook are removed.

-If at login there are newer versions than the last saved version due to autosave, these workbook files have a red tilde in the Report Designer:
+If at login there are newer versions than the last saved version due to autosave, these workbook files have a green asterix in the Designer: